 What equipment to our clients need to bring along and what do you provide?

-On our day trips the clients need swimwear, towel and a thirst for adventure, we will provide; wetsuit, helmet, lifejacket, neoprene booties, fleece top, paddle jacket, and on cooler days, neoprene gloves and neoprene socks.
-On our multi-day trips clients are sent gear list’s.
+On our day trips the clients need swimwear, towel and a thirst for adventure.
+We will provide; wetsuit, helmet, lifejacket, neoprene booties, fleece top, paddle jacket, and on cooler days, neoprene gloves and neoprene socks.
+On our multi-day trips clients are sent a gear list.